 Marrying the hard boiled flavour of the pulpiest film noir with some of the goofiest and most violent slapstick ever committed to celluloid, Shane Black’s The Nice Guys is the bad taste comedy of my dreams.
 Shocking bloodlust has really never been this funny – imagine a strange mashup of L.A Confidential and Itchy and Scratchy and you are halfway towards the offbeat brilliance here.
-But the real power in the movie is how, underneath the shocking laughs that fly faster and more frequent than any other recent comedy, he actually makes you emotionally invested in the characters, without ever redeeming them.
-It goes without saying that the title is ironic- these are the two biggest cinematic assholes in recent memory and boy, is the film all the better for it.
+But the real power in the movie is how, underneath the shocking laughs that fly faster and more frequent than any other recent comedy, Black makes you emotionally invested in the characters, without ever redeeming them.
+It goes without saying that the title is ironic; these are the two biggest cinematic assholes in recent memory and boy, is the film all the better for it.

-Blown up to cosmic comic proportions, every second Gosling is on screen he projects an utterly pathetic shell of a man – a bumbling idiot that is responsible for giving Gosling free reign of the best slapstick performance of the decade.
-Shane Black is renowned for creating such great dialogue in his screenplays, that it is brilliant to see him develop as a writer of great physical performances too- he really is an actor’s director, as there isn’t a single weak link in this ensemble.
+Blown up to cosmic comic proportions, every second Gosling is on screen he projects an utterly pathetic shell of a man – a bumbling idiot that is the perfect vessel for the actor to give the best slapstick performance of the decade.
 Russell Crowe portrays the “straight man” of the comic duo, but his status as an absurdly amoral asshole (he is introduced hounding a teenage girl for being $7 short of his fee for beating up child molesters) ensures he gets to develop comic skills his other projects never let him near.

 Within his first few minutes on screen, when he delivers one of the best “spit-takes’ in recent memory, I knew this would be a revelatory performance.
 Sure, he is partially responsible for the emotional grounding that transcends this above being a mere buddy comedy, but this film proves he is one hell of a funny guy.
-Gosling threatens to overshadow everybody when he’s onscreen – it is tantamount to Black’s direction that everybody shines equally.
+Gosling threatens to overshadow everybody when he’s onscreen – it is tantamount to Black’s direction that Crowe’s comparatively understated turn shines equally.